Genivia/ugrep/README.md

 pre-defined patterns to match and ignore strings and comments in the input.

-**ugrep** searches source code files by file name extension and other criteria with option `-t` so specify the type of files to search recursively in a directory tree, e.g. `-r -tc++`.
+**ugrep** searches source code files by file name extension and other criteria with option `-t` to specify the types of files to search recursively in a directory tree, for example `-r -tc++` searches C++ source files.

 **ugrep** includes a growing database of [patterns](https://github.com/Genivia/ugrep/tree/master/patterns) with common